Motherland Democratic Coalition: Background

 In the 2000 parliamentary election, the ex-communist Mongolian People's Revolutionary Party (MPRP) won a supermajority of 72 out of 76 seats in the State Great Khural.
-Despite winning 50 seats in the 1996 election, the Democratic Union Coalition due to party infighting and unstable governance won a single seat.
+Despite winning 50 seats in the 1996 election, the Democratic Union Coalition, due to party infighting and unstable governance, won a single seat.
 The Motherland–Mongolian Democratic New Socialist Party (M–MNDSP) and the Civil Will Party each also won a single seat.

-In aftermath of the electoral wipeout, the former Democratic Union Coalition parties merged and founded the Democratic Party (DP) in December 2000.
+In the aftermath of the electoral wipeout, the former Democratic Union Coalition parties merged and founded the Democratic Party (DP) in December 2000.

 Founding

 In May 2003, an alliance agreement was reached between the M–MNDSP and the DP, both agreeing to stage a joint bid to secure more seats in the upcoming 2004 elections.
 The Civil Will–Republican Party (CWRP), after securing the mandate of 67% of its members in June, partnered with the M–MNDSP and the DP.

-On 16 July 2003, the Motherland Democratic Coalition was formed between the three parliamentary opposition parties.
+On 16 July 2003, the Motherland Democratic Coalition was formed by the three parliamentary opposition parties.